Nexmo/nexmo-sms-contest-app/README.md

 You can do so by running `heroku run EDITOR="code --wait" rails credentials:edit` and following the instructions in the [Installation and Usage](#installation-and-usage) section above for creating your credentials.
 When you close your editor, your API credentials will be stored in the Rails Credentials of the Heroku instance of your application.

+Lastly, initialize your Nexmo client by running `heroku run rails generate nexmo_initializer` from your command line.

 ## Administration

 The app utilizes [Active Admin](https://github.com/activeadmin/activeadmin) to provide administrative functionality.
 To use the administrative tooling in order to view contest entries do the following: